mycrostartelectronics/PUBLIC_ST_LINK_FILES/README.md

 # ST-LINK Mini with Mini B USB Jack

 Welcome to the ST-LINK Mini project!
-This repository contains the necessary files to create an ST-LINK mini device equipped with a mini B USB jack.
+This repository contains the necessary files to modify an ST-LINK mini device to have a mini-B USB jack.

 ## Overview